aryamanmaithani/aryamanmaithani.github.io/responses.md

 ---

+> "Aryaman, I love you man , I deeply appreciate your work and the fact that you take doubts on whatsapp groups as well.
+You are such an inspiration for the students of upcoming years, and you will be remembered till doomsday.
+I will never forget you.
+Thanks , you are bringing changes in lives of many students, believe it or not, your work aspires me and other students.
+Once again Thank you."
+> \- Eshller
+> 12/12/2020, 23:02

+Thank __you__ for your nice message, I really appreciate this.
+I'm glad to know. :D

+\- 14/01/2021

+---

+> "Really admire what you do and how passionate you are about math.
+Keep it going.
+I've recommended your website to a lot of 109 kids and they simply love it ;)"
+> \- Pseudo Name
+> 05/12/2020, 14:50

+Thank you! :D

+\- 14/01/2021

+---

+> "Before "All lefts reserved" you used Copyright symbol instead of Copyleft.
+Not sure that was intentional or not so letting you know! ¯\\_( ͡° ͜ʖ ͡°)_/¯"
+> \- nobody
+> 03/12/2020, 22:51

+That's a good point, I actually thought I had used the copyleft symbol.
+In any case, I had definitely considered putting that but I guess I forgot, maybe I'll change it in the near future.

+\- 14/01/2021

+---

+> "The notes are great!
+Do you use overleaf for typing them?"
+> \- pi
+> 03/11/2020, 15:45

+I'm a bit late in responding, but the answer is "No." I use Sublime Text and have set it up locally.

+\- 14/01/2021

+---

 For this message, I'm going to respond line by line.

 > "Maths was my favourite subject, before encountering MA105.
 It somewhat didn't appeal to my liking of computational math; I guess, the rigorous approach was just too much for me.
 My biggest question (yet unanswered) is how does someone come to like this type of maths?